-If the best stock from 2016 continues to grow at just half this rate over the next 5 years that $1000 initial investment would grow to $31,719
+If the best stock from 2016 continue to grow at just half this rate over the next 5 years that $1000 initial investment would grow to $31,719

 That is the power of compounding returns.

 That 20x return on one stock would cancel out 20 other equal weighted investments that go to zero.
-That is the power of asymetric risk.
+That is the power of asymmetric risk.